 - Most popular followers

 And many other such insightful metrics.
 You can also download a raw data report in Excel (CSV) format which retrieve from Twitter servers so that you can perform your very own analysis or data verification.
-FollowersAnalysis has a pay as you go payment model so that you don’t have to worry about pesky subscriptions and their prices start at just $25 for tweets report and $35 for account analytics report.
+FollowersAnalysis has a pay-as-you-go payment model so that you don’t have to worry about pesky subscriptions and their prices start at just $29 for tweets report and $39 for account analytics report.

 TweetReach by Union metrics allows you to get quick insights with free Twitter analytics report.
 TweetReach analytics report consists of information such as potential reach, impressions, conversation size and much more which result in TweetReach becoming a very good Topsy alternative.
 Some of the features of TweetReach analytical report include:

 And many other detailed metrics.
 TweetReach follows a subscription based model and their prices start at $49/month which, in my opinion, is a bit on the higher side as compared to other Twitter analytical platforms.